 I am very proud to be Headteacher of this school.
-I believe that Moorfield Primary offers all of the children an excellent education that is full of challenge, interest and enjoyment.
+I believe that Moorfield Primary offers all the children an excellent education that is full of challenge, interest and enjoyment.
 In addition, children are encouraged to build their self-confidence, to develop self-reliance, to take risks without fear of failure and to make decisions about their own learning.

 We also believe that we can only achieve the best for your child by developing a close relationship between home and school.
 There will be many opportunities for you to find out about and to share in the education of your child.
-I am always readily available to talk to you about any aspect of your child's development.